 All live firing is conducted under the one to one supervision of NRA qualified instructors.
 You will be trained to use target (open sights) rifles, F class (‘scoped) rifles, gallery rifles (both semi-automatic rimfire and pistol calibre carbine).
 You will also receive a copy of the NRA Probationary Training Manual.

 Probationary modules usually take place at the weekends and is a complete introduction to fullbore and gallery rifle.
 Topics included are firearms and the law, range safety procedures, shooting techniques, elevation and sight-setting procedures, certification and range booking procedures.
-Upon successful completion of the five modules, you will be upgraded to a full NRA Member and receive your membership and certification cards.
+Upon successful completion of the six modules, you will be upgraded to a full NRA Member and receive your membership and certification cards.

 Download and complete the attached application form Click Here and return it to firstname.lastname@example.org.